pburglin/RocketQuiz/tasks.md

    - Credits include: Suno.com (music), Pollinations.ai (image generation), Netlify.com (hosting), Google Firebase (persistence)
    - Both files now properly acknowledge the services used in the project

-- [OPEN] add a Settings icon in top bar and a global Settings modal dialog to allow user to control WebGL animations and music volume.
+- [DONE] add a Settings icon in top bar and a global Settings modal dialog to allow user to control WebGL animations and music volume.
 Each of these controls should be sliders with default set to mid, but that allow user to either increase or decrease all the way to zero. keep the changed values persisted in the browser local storage so that even after the user refreshes or reopen the app.
+  - Created SettingsContext with localStorage persistence for global settings
+  - Created SettingsModal component with sliders for music volume and animation intensity
+  - Added Settings icon to Navbar with Settings button
+  - Updated App.tsx to include SettingsProvider and SettingsModal
+  - Updated BeatSyncAnimation to use animation intensity settings
+  - Updated SinglePlayerPage and MultiplayerGamePage to use music volume settings
+  - Settings persist across browser sessions via localStorage
+  - Settings include "Reset to Defaults" functionality
+  - Fixed close button color to be white
+  - Added click-outside-to-close functionality for modal
+  - Connected SnowEffect to animation intensity settings (holiday edition)
+  - All WebGL animations now respect animation intensity settings
+  - Successfully tested - build completes without errors

 - [OPEN] in multiplayer quizzes, lets implement a control to let quiz host user turn music volume down for all quiz players. show the music controls in the quiz lobby and during the quiz, but only for the quiz host user. the quiz host user can lower the volume all the way down to zero, completely turning off the music. as the volume is changed, all players registered for the multiplayer quiz also have their music volume updated to match the configuration set by the quiz host user.

+- [OPEN] in some environments like company networks, image websites like Pollinations.ai are blocked. in these cases, instead of showing broken images, I want our app to automatically fallback to use of random solid colors.

 - [HALT] **Private Quizzes**
   - Allow users to create private quizzes.
 This is disabled by default, but if enabled only the user who created the quiz can see and play it.